wngaw/wngaw.github.io/about.md

 permalink: /about/
 ---

-Hi there!
-Welcome to my blog!

-This blog is a place where I pen down my learnings on datascience.
+Welcome to my tech blog!
+This blog is a place for me to pen down my learnings.
+Hope you find it helpful!

-### Frequently asked questions

-* Question: You studied finance, why are you here in data?
-  - Answer: In a finance firm, you typically cannot have full freedom in managing your own investments.
-With the skills set of investments and the interest in machine learning, the best place for me is to be in a data position outside of finance!

 ### Contact me